-FBI Director Andrew McCabe ‘Steps Down’ — Questions Swirl Around What’s Lurking In ‘Memo’
+FBI Director Andrew McCabe ‘Removed From Bureau’ In Update — Questions Swirl Around What’s Lurking In ‘Memo’

 — Donald Trump Jr. (@DonaldJTrumpJr) January 29, 2018

 McCabe oversaw Hillary Clinton‘s use of a private email server when she was Secretary of State.
-He has also been accused of “conflict of interest in that case because his wife accepted nearly $500,000 in political donations from Clinton ally Terry McAuliffe in a state legislature bid that predated the investigation,” according to The Hill.
+He has also been accused of “conflict of interest in that case because his wife accepted nearly $500,000 in political donations from Clinton ally Terry McAuliffe in a state legislature bid that predated the investigation,” according to the Hill.

-Note: Update: According to a new article from Fox News, McCabe was “removed from office” and is taking a “‘terminal leave’ – effectively taking a vacation until he reaches his planned retirement in a matter of weeks.
-As such, he will not be reporting to work at the FBI anymore.”